keystonejs/keystone/packages/adapters/README.md

 To add a new adapter you need to extend the core adapter classes `BaseKeystoneAdapter`, `BaseListAdapter`, and `BaseFieldAdapter`.

-The APIs for these classes is not yet fixed.
+The API for these classes is not yet finalised.
 Experiment at your own risk.

 ## Creating New Field Types